 There are usually some rules and guidelines that you must follow to be eligible for these lists:

 - Even ratios: This applies to men more specifically.
 If you want to get into the clubs, make sure there are just as many men as women in your party.
-Nightclubs want to keep the ratios of women higher than men.
+Nightclubs want to keep the ratio of women higher than men.
 This is why it is easiest for women to get into the clubs for free and are sought out by promotors with entry passes and free drinks.

 - Dress Codes: Make sure you adhere to the dress code of the specific club or you will be denied entry. (see the article on our website about Las Vegas club dress codes)